 Spirits and lakes.
 How long had he kept her waiting?
 “Forgive me …” His focus had warbled like a blue jay since Tay spotted Quecxl, the first ascender to arrive.
-The fellow original man had been little more than grit on the horizon, but through some vestige of the beacon, Naysin had envisioned him fully: muscular build, middling height, and badly pocked skin shaded somewhere between Tay’s dusky brown and his own muted red.
+The fellow original man had been little more than grit on the horizon, but through some vestige of the beacon, Naysin had envisioned him fully: muscular build, middling height, and badly pocked skin shaded somewhere between Tay’s dusky brown and his own muted copper.
 Quecxl wore a loincloth and a sleeveless poncho, and with each step he chanted a different word, to which the gull perched on his shoulder bobbed its grimy head.

 Had the pair seen who waited for them on the pyramid?
 Naysin doubted it.
 Few creatures’ eyes were as sharp as Tay’s, and Quecxl and the bird’s had likely been fixed on the monument itself.
 It had clearly known better days; weeds obscured the north side’s crumbling steps, and the mound’s once-smooth slopes had been sullied by erosion and burrowing animals.
 But the peak remained the highest point in the flatlands, and the dirt edifice still emanated authority.

 Naysin and Tay had moved back from the summit’s edge once the other ascenders came into view.
 He’d blinded them to each other’s presence, but they’d still chosen to climb separate sides of the pyramid, as if claiming them for their respective races.
 Quecxl churned up the north slope, eschewing the treacherous stairs.
 Conquering the east side was Amadi, a tall night skin whose ill-fitting breeches were as ragged as his salt-and-pepper beard.
 His chest gleamed with tattoos of glyphs and beasts, and he walked with a limp as he carried on a whispered conversation with himself.